Using Blend If In Photoshop

 Now we have blended out the lighter tones in the cooling filter and brought back the warmth to the clouds but the mountains remain cool.

 9. Let’s reverse this.
-Return the white slider back to its original position and slider the black slider toward the center.
+Return the white slider back to its original position and slider the black slider toward the centre.
 This will target the darker tones in the image.

 10. Again, by sliding both sliders the blend will be harsh